peterkhe1999/CheatSheet/OSCP/README.md

 `CN=Stephanie,CN=Users,DC=corp,DC=com`

-- CN: **Common Name**, specifies the identifier of an object in the domain.
+- CN: **Common Name** specifies the identifier of an object in the domain.
 If we added `CN=Users` to our LDAP path, we would restrict ourselves by only being able to search objects within that given container.

-- "DC": **Domain Component** represents the top of an LDAP tree or the Distinguished Name of the domain itself, `DC=corp,DC=com`.
+- "DC": **Domain Component** represents the top of an LDAP tree or the "Distinguished Name" of the domain itself, `DC=corp,DC=com`.

 ```pwsh
 [System.DirectoryServices.ActiveDirectory.Domain]::GetCurrentDomain()